Lecturer and exercises: Prof. Rasit Eskicioglu (University Manitoba, Canada)

 In addition to the lectures, the exercises will complement the theoretical knowledge with hands-on experience about IoT devices, and will teach the students how to program them to collect transfer, and analyse the data.
 A mini-project will further strengthen the learning.

-This course is suitable for master students (AI-SE and WiInf) and it will be taught in English.
+This course is suitable for AI-SE master students and it will be taught in English.
 For further information, please contact Sascha Jungen (email@example.com).